-Cocaine: Impaired thinking, confused, anxious, depressed, short tempered, panic attacks, suspicious of everyone and every thing, dilated pupils, sleeplessness, loss of appetite, restlessness, irritability, very talkative, scratching, hallucinations, paranoia.
+Cocaine: Impaired thinking, confusion, anxiety, depression, short-tempered, panic attacks, suspicious of everyone and everything, dilated pupils, sleeplessness, loss of appetite, restlessness, irritability, very talkative, scratching, hallucinations, paranoia.

 This simple test may help you to identify if your son or daughter is using drugs or alcohol.

 Click here to take the test.
-Is My Teenager Using Drugs Quiz?
+Is My Teenager Using Drugs?
+Test

 Call us today to speak with a counselor if you are concerned your teenager is using drugs or alcohol.